Regalijan/Virgil/README.md

 2. Install the necessary build tools: `sudo apt install build-essential`
 3. Clone the repo: `git clone https://github.com/Wolftallemo/Virgil`
 4. Install the modules: `npm i`
+5. Install ffmpeg with `sudo apt install ffmpeg`
-5. Create the file `config.json` and add the necessary credentials, see `sample-config.json` for reference.
+6. Create the file `config.json` and add the necessary credentials, see `sample-config.json` for reference.
-6. Create system user for the bot to run under: `sudo adduser --system --disabled-login --group virgil`
+7. Create system user for the bot to run under: `sudo adduser --system --disabled-login --group virgil`
-7. Add the newly made system user group to the folder (MAKE SURE YOU ARE IN THE PROJECT FOLDER): `sudo chown -R yourusername:virgil *`
+8. Add the newly made system user group to the folder (MAKE SURE YOU ARE IN THE PROJECT FOLDER): `sudo chown -R yourusername:virgil *`
-8. Give the group write permissions to the files: `sudo chmod -R +w yourusername *`
+9. Give the group write permissions to the files: `sudo chmod -R +w yourusername *`
-9. Create a systemd service to ensure the bot stays online, a sample service is provided below:
+10. Create a systemd service to ensure the bot stays online, a sample service is provided below:
    ```
    [Unit]
    Description=Virgil systemd service